Best Books From 2017

 This story also represents the first time we see J. Edgar Hoover show up in the history books, as a young FBI director leading the first major homicide investigation in the organization’s history.

 This book is a great companion to the 2023 Martin Scorsese film by the same name, which stars Leonardo DiCaprio, Al Pacino, and Lily Gladstone.
-Scorcese worked closely with the Osage Tribe and filmed in Oklahoma to authentically share this tragic piece of history.
+Scorsese worked closely with the Osage Tribe and filmed in Oklahoma to authentically share this tragic piece of history.

 Book Girls’ Readers Rate This Book